dret/webconcepts/concepts/link-relation/service-doc.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/service-doc"
 title:         "Link Relation: service-doc"
+concept-name:  Link Relation
+concept-value: service-doc
 description: "The \"service-doc\" link relation type is used to represent the fact that a resource is part of a bigger set of resources that are documented at a specific URI.
 The target resource is expected to provide documentation that is intended for human consumption."
 ---